 Developmental psychology is a branch of psychology that focuses on how people change from infancy through old age.
-Research in this field may involve developmental disorders or specific age groups in terms of social, physiological or cognitive development.
-Read on to learn more about developmental psychology and possible career paths.
+Read on to learn more about developmental psychology.

 Inside Developmental Psychology

 Many advanced careers in psychology heavily involve developmental psychology, including child, cognitive, clinical and school psychologists.
 An individual with a Ph.D. in Developmental Psychology can be qualified to perform research and teach, and may work for research institutes, laboratories, public research firms and governmental agencies.
 Some are involved in research and development of ways for the elderly to maintain independence.
 A graduate with a bachelor's or master's degree in this field may find opportunities in applied programs, such as parent education or youth programs.
 Others work for museums, toy companies or educational television.

 According to the American Psychological Association, emphasis in developmental psychology had traditionally been placed on the formative years, but the growth of the aging population has generated new interest in the latter part of life (www.apa.org).
 Educational and career options may focus on a specific developmental age.
 Explore Educational-Portal.com to learn more about related degree programs and professions.

 Developmental psychology is offered as a major at some schools, and it's an integral part of many undergraduate programs in general psychology.
 Students can pursue advanced degree programs in developmental psychology through the doctoral level, which may be offered through schools of psychology or education.
 Graduate studies in this field typically include courses in research methods and areas of human psychological development, including morals, perception and emotions.
 Developmental psychology research can be related to language acquisition, academic achievement, identity formation, gender roles and the effects of poverty on social development.